This topic defines terminology related to the Megaport network and services.

-An optical interface standard for SFP’s that can deliver 1 Gbps over roughly 10km.
+An optical interface standard for a small form-factor pluggable (SFP) that can deliver 1 Gbps over roughly 10km.
 Our standard for delivery of 1 Gbps ports.
-See “LR” for 10 Gbps equivalent.
+See LR for the 10 Gbps equivalent.
 Uses 1310nm wavelength.

 Sometimes known as an MD5 hash or BGP key.
 The MD5 algorithm is a widely used cryptographic function producing a string of 32 hexadecimal digits.
 This is used as a password or key between routers exchanging BGP information.

-Megaport’s neutral, SDN-based global network comprising of cloud service providers, network service providers, and data center operators, accessed via the Megaport Portal or API.
+Megaport’s neutral, software-defined network based global network comprising of cloud service providers, network service providers, and data center operators, accessed via the Megaport Portal or API.

 A place within a data center, colocation center or carrier hotel, where telecommunications companies can physically connect to one another and exchange data without incurring local loop fees.
-Services provided across connections in an MMR may be voice circuits, data circuits, or Internet protocol.
+Services provided across connections in an MMR might be voice circuits, data circuits, or Internet Protocol.

 Microsoft Azure ExpressRoute

 Microsoft Azure ExpressRoute lets customers extend their on-premises networks into the Microsoft cloud over a dedicated private connection.
 Megaport is a Microsoft Azure ExpressRoute Partner.

 Multi-Protocol Label Switching (MPLS)

 A type of data-carrying technique for high-performance telecommunications networks that directs data from one network node to the next based on short path labels rather than long network addresses, avoiding complex lookups in a routing table.

 An Ethernet frame containing a multicast MAC address that identifies a select group of destinations.
 A frame sent to a multicast address is forwarded to all destinations in the multicast group simultaneously.